 Over the years New Zealanders have enjoyed the right to receive help from the State when unable to provide for themselves.
 Indeed, we have come to expect it.

 In the majority of cases, the State assistance makes a vital difference for many New Zealand families.
 But some New Zealanders are now questioning whether we have moved too far in one direction.

-The perception is that some New Zealanders are now more aware of their rights than their responsibilities.
+Some New Zealanders are now more aware of their rights than their responsibilities.

 In the Budget the Treasurer, Winston Peters, spoke about a code of social responsibility for New Zealanders.
-This has attracted some publicity in recent days, and will no doubt generate plenty of debate.

 When we look back at our childhood years and think about how it is that we learned to clean our rooms, get ourselves to school on time, to tell our parents or whoever was looking after us if we were going to be home late - how did we learn those basic rules of living?

 Simply, our parents or relatives taught us.
 From a very early age most of us learnt to take responsibility, and we pass that on to the next generation by teaching our children similar guidelines to live by.